Our 2023-2024 Post-Bac Application Cycle will open on Friday, August 11th.

-The Scripps College Post-Baccalaureate Premedical Program is open to men and women who have received a bachelor’s degree from an accredited four-year institution in a field other than science.
-A minimum undergraduate GPA of 3.0 is required, as is additional evidence of high achievement, such as appropriate standardized test scores (SAT, ACT or GRE).
+The Scripps College Post-Baccalaureate Premedical Program is open to individuals who have received a bachelor’s degree from an accredited four-year institution in a field other than pre-health.
+A minimum undergraduate GPA of 3.0 is recommended, as is additional evidence of high achievement, such as appropriate standardized test scores (SAT, ACT, or GRE).
 The ideal candidate will be strongly motivated and will have made an informed decision to enter the field of medicine based on healthcare experience through volunteer work or previous employment.

 How to apply

 The Scripps College Post-Baccalaureate Premedical Program accepts applications on a rolling-basis, beginning Friday, August 11, 2023.
 The early submission of application materials will improve an applicant’s chances of admission.
 For admission to the Class of 2024-2025, applications and all supporting documents must be postmarked by Monday, March 25, 2024.
 Once we have received all of your application materials, your application will be sent to the Admissions Committee for review.
 For questions regarding your application, please contact the Post-Bac Office.
 Applications are reviewed once all materials are received and verified, and the admissions committee then determines whether an applicant will be invited for an interview.

 The initial application fee for PostBacCAS by Liaison is $139 and subsequent application fee is $54.
 Scripps College Post-Bac program has a supplemental application fee of $35 paid through PB CAS.
 Please note that PostBacCAS will not process test scores and transcripts that arrive prior to August 11th.